Sehdev13/SOC-Automation-Project/README.md

 - **SOAR Automation:**
   Designed automated workflows in Shuffle to enrich alerts with VirusTotal and forward them into TheHive.

-- **Cloud & Virtualization:**
-  Deployed Windows and Linux VMs with proper networking and firewall configurations.

 - **API Integrations:**
   Integrated Wazuh, Shuffle, VirusTotal, and TheHive using webhooks and API keys.